theNewDynamic/oregonsadventurecoast.com/content/blog/new-blog post-1.md

 Many visitors say the dunes are the highlight of their trip.
 Some even describe the experience as stepping into another world.
 Once you see it for yourself, you’ll understand why.

-With the 10th anniversary of [UTV Takeover](https://www.oregonsadventurecoast.com/event/utv-takeover/) happening June 24 to 29, 2025, it’s the perfect time to spotlight this bucket-list destination.
+**With the 10th anniversary of** [**UTV Takeover**](https://www.oregonsadventurecoast.com/event/utv-takeover/) **happening June 24 to 29, 2025, it’s the perfect time to spotlight this bucket-list destination.**

 {{< youtube id="qMTi05KIzCc" >}}

 ### WHEN TO VISIT

-The best times to explore the[Oregon Dunes National Recreation Area](https://www.stateparks.com/oregon_dunes.html)on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston are late spring through early fall, when the weather is mild and conditions are ideal for riding, hiking, and camping.
+The best times to explore the [Oregon Dunes National Recreation Area](https://www.stateparks.com/oregon_dunes.html) on Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston are late spring through early fall, when the weather is mild and conditions are ideal for riding, hiking, and camping.

 * Late Spring (May–June) – Fewer crowds, but still some rain.
 * Summer (July–August) – Best weather but busiest season.